— Topics —

 (2)However, as explained in section [2] above, eating a well-balanced breakfast early in the morning, will prevent intestinal starvation being induced by allowing undigested food in the gastrointestinal tract to remain around ten hours or so.
 Other health benefits of having undigested food such as fiber and fat in the gut, would include reducing blood sugar spikes and regulating appetite.

 On the other hand, an unbalanced breakfast skewed towards easily digestible carbohydrates, proteins, and processed foods, etc. can lead to weight gain, so I do not believe that "breakfast" itself has the effect of deterring weight gain.
 I’m certain that it is "which foods to combine" at breakfast that matter.
-(In this regard, intestinal starvation may also be a confounding factor.)

 I personally think that if you don't want to eat breakfast, that's fine, but isn't it important to eat lunch and dinner in a balanced manner with a moderate amount of carbohydrates to maintain good health and reduce the risk of obesity?

-I believe just eating breakfast does not necessarily lower the base weight of a person who is already overweight.
-In other words, even if a randomized intervention to "eat or skip breakfast" were conducted in obese or overweight people as in a 2014 U.S. randomized controlled trial (RCT), it may be difficult to demonstrate the benefits of breakfast.
-But, this does not mean that breakfast itself is meaningless.
+In other words, even if a randomized intervention to "eat or skip breakfast" was conducted in obese or overweight people as in a 2014 U.S. randomized controlled trial (RCT) shown in section [1] above, it may be difficult to demonstrate the benefits of breakfast.

 References: